smartdevicelink/sdl_evolution/proposals/0201-high-level-interface-overlay-controllers.md

 @end
 ```

-When a view controller wants to present an overlay controller it must call the `presentOverlayController:completion:` method of the VC manager.
-The presenting VC must be listed in the view controller stack but does not need to be the top view controller.
-The VC manager should initiate the presentation
-(call `present` of the overlay controller class) and store the overlay controller and completion handler in an internal list.
-The overlay controller should be able to listen to responses and notifications relevant to the presentation.
-If the overlay controller has detected the end of the presentation it should notify the VC manager.
-This can also be done through an encapsulated overlay controller completion handler.
+### Handling multiple concurrent overlays

-The internal list of overlay controllers and completion handlers is needed as the app could try to present multiple overlay controllers.
+The internal list of overlay controllers and completion handlers is needed as the app could try to present multiple overlay controllers at the same time without waiting for an overlay to complete or finish.
 In order to control (or recover from) multiple overlay controllers the VC manager needs to store all of them in the internal list and request each overlay controller to get presented.
 By the nature of the HMI overlays can be aborted by another overlay or get rejected due to currently presented overlay priority.
 The private list offers flexibility in case the app calls the method multiple times and can deal with rejected overlays that were never visible and aborted overlays if another one is requested.
 At the end the property `presentedOverlayController` points to the oldest overlay controller of that internal list.

+#### Example 1: Second overlay aborts first overlay

+1. App presents `Alert` (A1) overlay
+2. VC manager starts presenting A1 and stores it in the internal list
+   - Internal list count == 1 [(A1)]
+   - presented overlay controller is (A1)
+3. A1 gets presented on the HMI
+4. App presents another `Alert` (A2) overlay
+5. VC manager starts presenting A2 and stores it in the internal list
+   - Internal list count == 2 [(A1), (A2)]
+   - presented overlay controller is (A1)
+6. HMI aborts A1 and presents A2.
+HMI sends response for A1 with `ABORTED` resultCode
+7. VC manager is notified with the completion handler of A1 and updates the internal list
+   - internal list count == 1 [(A2)]
+   - presented overlay controller is (A2)
+8. App's completion handler for A1 is called notifying that A1 was aborted

+#### Example 1: Second overlay is rejected due to first overlay

+1. App presents `Alert` (A1) overlay
+2. VC manager starts presenting A1 and stores it in the internal list
+   - Internal list count == 1 [(A1)]
+   - presented overlay controller is (A1)
+3. A1 gets presented on the HMI
+4. App presents another `Alert` (A2) overlay
+5. VC manager starts presenting A2 and stores it in the internal list
+   - Internal list count == 2 [(A1), (A2)]
+   - presented overlay controller is (A1)
+6. HMI rejects A2 and keeps A1 presented.
+HMI sends response for A2 with `REJECTED` resultCode
+7. VC manager is notified with the completion handler of A2 and updates the internal list
+   - internal list count == 1 [(A1)]
+   - presented overlay controller is (A1)
+8. App's completion handler for A1 is called notifying that A2 was rejected

 ### SDLOverlayController